5 Things You Should Know About a Career in Cybersecurity

 4. The demand is strong

 As the awareness of cybercrime and privacy breaches grows, professionals who can protect digital space with vigilance are sought after in nearly every industry.
-In fact, information security jobs are expected to increase by 18 percent through 2024, according to the Bureau of Labor Statistics (BLS).
-That’s more than twice the 7 percent average growth rate for all occupations.
+In fact, information security jobs are expected to increase by 28 percent through 2026, according to the Bureau of Labor Statistics (BLS).
+That’s four times the 7 percent average growth rate for all occupations.

 The field is in need of professionals at the entry level and mid-level, according to Palaez.
 “Executive slots are already taken,” he explains, “so the real challenge is finding seniors and managers who know how to both do the work and coach the new staff.”